BobbyRaj17/k8sLevel1/README.md

   terraform apply plan
   ```

- #### Notes
- Please specify the project name under `gke/main.tf` & `gke/variables.tf` by default `bobtestproject` is provided
+ > NOTE: Please specify the project name under `gke/main.tf` & `gke/variables.tf` by default `bobtestproject` is provided
  similarly also select the appropriate zone, region, credentials & machine type in the above mentioned file that suits your requirement

  ### 2. install nginx ingress controller on the cluster

- we can leverage the helm for this as helm make it very easy and couple of commands to setup `nginx ingress controller`
+ we can leverage helm for installing Nginx ingress controller and it only takes couple of commands to setup `nginx ingress controller`

  If your Kubernetes cluster has RBAC enabled, from the Cloud Shell, deploy an NGINX controller Deployment and Service by running the following command:
  ```bash